 Paul’s answer to this in verse 11, with the illustrations of Jacob and Esau, confronts us with the ultimate sovereignty of God in choosing who the beneficiaries of the promise will be.
 In referring to Jacob (who became the heir) and Esau (who did not) Paul says: “for though the twins were not yet born and had not done anything good or bad [there’s the unconditionality, and here’s the reason for it], so that God’s purpose according to election would stand [there’s the explanation deeper than human conditions — God’s sovereign purpose], not because of works but because of Him who calls [notice: he did not contrast works with faith, but with “Him who calls” — not even faith is in view here as a condition], Rebecca was told, “The older will serve the younger.”

 All this raises the question of God’s justice.
 Paul is hiding nothing here.
 He is putting it all out in the open.
-In verse 14 he says, "What shall we say then?
-Is there injustice on God's part?"
-Paul’s answer is no. And after quoting Moses about God’s freedom to have mercy on who he has mercy (v.
-15) he repeats the absolute unconditionality of being chosen by God to be a child of promise.
-Verse 16: "So then it depends not on human will or exertion, but on God, who has mercy."
+In verse 14 he says, “What shall we say then?
+Is there injustice on God’s part?”
+Paul’s answer is no. And after quoting Moses about God’s freedom to have mercy on who he has mercy (verse 15) he repeats the absolute unconditionality of being chosen by God to be a child of promise.
+Verse 16: “So then it depends not on human will or exertion, but on God, who has mercy.”

-Which leads, then, to the question in verse 19, "Why does he still find fault?
-For who can resist his will?"
+This leads, then, to the question in verse 19, “Why does he still find fault?
+For who can resist his will?”
 Those are the questions we are confronted with in this chapter.
-Are all Israel the "children of promise" or only some?
+Are all Israel the “children of promise” or only some?
 If only some, what makes one person a child of promise and another not?
 If it is ultimately God’s unconditional, free, sovereign electing mercy, then is he unjust?
-If he is that free to have mercy on whom he wills and harden whom he wills (v.
-18), and if it does not depend on man who wills or man who runs (v.
-16) then, why does he still find fault?
+If he is that free to have mercy on whom he wills and harden whom he wills (verse 18), and if it does not depend on man who wills or man who runs (verse 16) then, why does he still find fault?